klean2050/cvi-eye-tracking/README.md

 ### Dataset

 We selected 64 children with diagnosed CVI along with 12 controls of matching age to take part in the experiment.
 Each subject watched a predetermined set of visual stimuli in a specfiic order.
 163 trials in total were used for each subject.
-To perform this analysis, we excluded subjects with missing trials (21), trials in different order (4) and trials at higher resolution (11).
+To perform this analysis, we excluded subjects with missing trials (21), trials in different order (4) and slso trials at higher resolution (11).
 As a result, our dataset consists of 30 CVI and 10 control cases.
-Out of the 163 trials, we restrict ourselves to those including still images (TBD).
+Out of the total 163 trials, we restrict ourselves to those including still natural images.

 ### Visual Saliency Model